SuperOfficeDocs/superoffice-docs/docs/en/identity-management/superid/howto/federated-sign-in-guide.md

 * Google or Microsoft account

-* For Azure AD, you need to be Global Admin
+* For Microsoft Entra ID (formerly Azure Active Directory), you need to be Global Admin

 ## Guide